honeynet/droidbot/README.md

     + `file` policy which generates events from a json file.

-Moreover, to evaluate whether our bot exploit more app states, I plan to implement a Android test coverage tool **which does require repackaging or source code**.
+Moreover, to evaluate whether our bot exploit more app states, I plan to implement a Android test coverage tool **which does not require repackaging or source code**.
 (note that `Emma` can evaluate coverage with source code) Android's `traceviewer` is able to record entering and exiting of each method, and we can get a list of all methods of app via reverse engineering.
 By comparing `traceviewer` log and app dex, hopefully